Relrin/quickproj/README.md

 ## License

-The terraform-sage project is published under BSD license.
+The quickproj is published under BSD license.
 For more details read the [LICENSE](https://github.com/Relrin/quickproj/blob/master/LICENSE) file.